Disputation of Paris: Background

-Paul Johnson cites a significant difference between the Jewish and Christian sides of the debate.
-Christianity had developed a detailed theological system; the teachings were clear and therefore vulnerable to attack.
-Judaism had a relative absence of dogmatic theology; it did have many negative dogmas to combat idolatry but did not have a developed positive theology.
-"The Jews had a way of concentrating on life and pushing death—and its dogmas—into the background."
+Strong differences between the two sides of the debate were present: Christianity had developed a detailed theological system, a precise list of authoritative books, and clear teachings grounded in a central authority in Rome.
+Judaism had a relative absence of dogmatic theology, focusing more on opposing idolatry.
+Paul Johnson comments: "The Jews had a way of concentrating on life and pushing death—and its dogmas—into the background."